 The sky

-holds trembling and still, music waits to be played:
+holds trembling and still, music

 the song that numbs